colinchambachan/colinchambachan/README.md

 Some of my interests are web development 🌐, machine learning 🧠, and competitive programming 🎯.
 I'm always looking to learn new things that help me diversify my skillset and capabilities.

-Outside of academics, I like to spend my time playing the guitar 🎸, or playing a variety of sports from volleyball 🏐 to basketball 🏀!
+Outside of academics, I like to spend my time playing the guitar 🎸

+Feel free to get in touch: [chambacc@mcmaster.ca](mailto:chambacc@mcmaster.ca)

 <br>
 <!--